 Laser hair removal procedures get rid of hair by targeting melanin in the hair follicle and destroying it.This procedure is semi-permanent, and it works best on light-skinned, dark-haired individuals.
 Laser hair removal has a few things in common with electrolysis: it is very expensive, it can get rid of hair nearly anywhere on the body, and it should be done by a highly qualified doctor or technician, not at home or at a beauty salon.
 Several sessions will be needed depending on how much hair you’re removing, and you’ll have to be patient to see the results.
 Hair may start growing back but will later fall out.
 Talk with your doctor before starting treatment to make sure this is the right avenue for you.

 Bleaching creams are another way to get rid of hair . . . well, at least the appearance of hair.
 Many women never have to deal with their facial hair or arm hair, as it is light and nearly impossible to see, and these products strive to replicate that hair-to-skin relationship.
-The bleaching method is primarily used to get rid of facial hair, leg hair, and arm hair.
+The bleaching method is primarily used to get rid of facial, leg , and arm hair.
 It is very inexpensive (between $5 and $10) and far less time consuming and uncomfortable than laser hair removal and electrolysis, but it doesn’t work for everyone.
 Courser, dark hair can be resistant to this method.
 Whatever product you choose, be sure to test it on a small patch of skin to avoid adverse or allergic reactions.

 Shaving with blades or electric razors is a cheap, effective way to get rid of hair on the face, legs, underarms, and arms.
-Contrary to popular belief, research shows that shaving does not make hair grow back thick and man-ish, but you will have stubble if you don’t repeat the process every few days.
-Be sure to moisturize before and after shaving, and remember to shave with the hair growth, not against the grain.
+Contrary to popular belief, research shows that shaving does not make it grow back thick and man-ish, but you will have stubble if you don’t repeat the process every few days.
+Be sure to moisturize before and after shaving, and remember to shave with the growth, not against the grain.
 Improper technique can lead to cuts or razor burn/bumps, and not all regions of the body relish your razor; the pubic region is especially prone to ingrown hairs.
 Avoid complications by taking your time and using sharp, quality razors and blades.

 Waxing is a popular method to get rid of hair on virtually any part of the body.
 As with the aforementioned hair removal techniques, waxing has improved over the years.
 New, soy-based waxes stick to the hair and not the skin, which makes for much less painful, even scream-free, hair removal.
 It is best to go to a reputable salon for this procedure, but if you’re going to do it at home, wax in a sterile environment and use an antibacterial lotion or cream when the job is finished.
-The void left by the uprooted hair can cause a nasty skin infection if you don’t take precautions.
+The void left can cause a nasty skin infection if you don’t take precautions.

 Natural Hair Removal